Skip to content

 1. Condition Implementation

 Conditions are logical predicates.
-They should be stateless and only depend on their parameters and the current ExecutionContext.
+They should be stateless and depend only on their parameters and the current ExecutionContext.

 typescript